 If you pay off your debt via a debt management plan there are lots of companies that will charge you a set-up fee and take a percentage from your monthly repayments.
 However, there are charities like us that provide this service completely free of charge.

 This doesn’t mean that you’ll receive a lesser service or you’ll have to wait weeks to speak to us.
-You can get immediate online advice using our Debt Remedy or if you call us with all your information you can have a counselling session straight away, rather than waiting for an appointment (of course you can still book an appointment if that’s more convenient for you).
-See our Truth About DMPs infographic for more details.
+You can get immediate online advice using our Debt Remedy or if you call us with all your information you can have an advice session straight away, rather than waiting for an appointment (of course you can still book an appointment if that’s more convenient for you).

 January 26: A debt management plan usually takes 10 years or more to pay off